TomasHubelbauer/arduino-qr/readme.md

 ### Wire up the Wokwi simulation using a real Arduino and MAX7219 display grid

 ### 3D-print an enclosure to hold the 4×4 matrix of the displays together

+### Experiment with normal and inverted QR display to see what reads better

+### Order and try white dot-matrix displays to see if they scan better than red

+### Add a push button / SD reader / HTTP server or something to update the code

+It would be useful to allow updating the code once flashed.
+The most flexible way would be to have a built-in HTTP server.
+The initial code shown would be a URL to the server and accessing that server, once could set new values of the QR code.
+A push button would be used to reset to the server URL code.
+Or use an SD card reader which reads a value of a text file.

+### See if I can make this work on the Raspberry Pi Pico using Wokwi Pico sim

+The Pico can mount itself as a mass storage device, so the text file QR content source idea would be that much easier.